arosbio/cpsign-dl4j/README.md

 - Update Deeplearning4j version from `1.0.0-M1.1` to `1.0.0-M2.1`.
 - Update to CPSign `2.0.0-rc4`, now accessible from Maven central so no need to install locally - remove the `install_cpsign.sh` script for doing that.
 - Revised the build process by introducing two build profiles; thinjar and fatjar.
-- Updated nd4j backend to run on OS X M1 chip (for users to update).
+- Updated nd4j backend to run on OS X with Apple Silicon chip (for users to update).

 **0.0.1-beta9**